charlesyapai/viv_tavi_forecasting/README.md

 | --------------------------- | ----------------------------------------------------------------- |
 | `out/viv_forecast.csv`      | Mean ± SD ViV counts for each year and ViV type                   |
 | `out/figs/viv_forecast.png` | Publication-ready line plot (matches Figure 1 in reference paper) |

+# UPDATE:
+WE ARE NO LONGER USING POSTPROCESS.PY -> Latest version of the script is model_v4.py.

+Perform the following commands to run the latest version of the model in the terminal:
+1. navigate to simulation_run_v1 folder, via `cd simulation_run_v1`
+2. Go to `configs/model_v4_configs.yaml` and adjust the `experiment_name` variable
+3. In the terminal execute the program with python models/model_v4.py --config configs/model_v4_configs.yaml --log-level DEBUG